 2nd row, left to right: Barbara Solowan (now Reilly), Sarah Hersh, Cathy Lee, Gaye Detzer, Yoshihiko Hirata, Sandra Payton.

 3rd row, left to right (cello teachers): Carla Lumsden, Barbara Balatero, Richard Aaron, Akira Nakajima.

 The Institute brings together students from several countries to study with excellent teachers from Japan, Canada, the United Kingdom, and the United States.
 Dr. Suzuki’s idea of a better world through Talent Education was born out of the destruction and devastation of World War II.
 At the Japan-Seattle Suzuki Institute, we celebrate his legacy by providing positive experiences and a unique opportunity for students, parents, and teachers to come together and share musical ideas and musical skills.

-2020 will mark the 30th year of Japan-Seattle Suzuki Institute (there were two years without JSSI).
+2021 will mark the 30th summer program of the Japan-Seattle Suzuki Institute.